Avatar Legends: The Roleplaying Game: Crowdfunding and release

 Magpie Games announced the game in February 2021, after licensing the Avatar franchise from ViacomCBS the year prior, and released a trailer for it in August 2021, narrated by Greg Baldwin as Uncle Iroh, reprising the role from the television series.
 They financed the game through a campaign on the crowdfunding website Kickstarter, which ran from August 3 to September 2, 2021.
 The campaign originally had a goal of US$50,000, which was reached in 16 minutes; by the end of the first day, it had surpassed one million, reaching further crowdfunding goals and enabling production of additional material on top of the core rulebook, and accessories such as a dice bag.
 By August 5, the campaign had surpassed $2.4M, overtaking both The One Ring Roleplaying Game's second edition as the highest earning Kickstarter campaign for a tabletop game system and the Dungeons & Dragons book Strongholds & Followers as the highest earning for tabletop games in general.

 By August 16, the campaign had reached all planned crowdfunding goals: Magpie Games worked with ViacomCBS to develop further goals for the campaign, but noted that although they were trying to get them approved as quickly as possible, it would take some time, and they wanted to avoid feature creep and adding promises that could take away from the amount of polish they could dedicate to the game.
 When the campaign ended, 81,567 supporters had raised a total of $9.53M, making it the tenth highest funded campaign overall on Kickstarter, and the one with the ninth most individual pledges.
 Although Magpie Games assumed a certain level of success due to the popularity of the Avatar: The Last Airbender television series, they did not expect to raise more than $3M, and attributed a lot of the success to their online advertising, which targeted people outside of the role-playing game community.
 In addition to the advertising, a large portion of the budget was put toward printing and shipping, while another significant portion went toward the expenses involved in acquiring the license for the series, such as commissioning lawyers and agents.
 Following the campaign, the publisher continued accepting "late pledges".

 A free quickstart e-book with basic rules and a description of the setting was released in July 2021 ahead of the crowdfunding campaign.
-The game's core rulebook was originally scheduled to be released digitally in February 2022, with supplementaty books releasing in late 2022 and early 2023, but the release schedule was pushed back in part due to a cardboard shortage in the United States.
+The game's core rulebook was originally scheduled to be released digitally in February 2022, with supplementary books releasing in late 2022 and early 2023, but the release schedule was pushed back in part due to a cardboard shortage in the United States.
 The Digital Edition, Physical Edition, Wan Shi Tong's Adventure Guide expansion book and other items became available for pre-order on October 12, 2022, with the Digital Edition becoming available on October 26 and the other items planned to become available on or after January 25, 2023.